-Originating in 1950 as an oasis for the employees of the newspaper industry, “Andy’s” was founded at 11 E. Hubbard Street.
+The history of how Andy’s Jazz Club came to be one of Chicago’s best known & most respected jazz venues started in the 1950’s as an oasis for the employees of the newspaper industry.
+“Andy’s Lounge” was created.
 Serving shots, beer and pub grub to the ample waves of pressmen from the newspaper industry as the focus until mid 1970’s when ownership of the venue changed hands to Scott Chisholm.

 Mindful of the current clientele Chisholm neither changed the name nor the focus on catering to the newspaper industry.
 Ever keeping the venues vibe and the regulars in mind until opportunity walked in the door in early 1977.
 Traditional jazz promoter Penny Tyler & guitarist John Defauw entered “Andy’s” and presented an opportunity to showcase Chicago’s best Jazz artists at Andy’s with shows during the lunch hour.
 Chisholm had a strong feeling that the idea could be a fantastic match and “Andy’s” began its transformation into a marquee Jazz hang.